1,000+ Opportunities

 The Program Management Committee will review the application materials and staff recommendation and make a final decision regarding each submitted application.

-Based on current listing details, eligibility includes: Water providers and other entities in Colorado, likely focusing on agricultural producers and related organizations.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Water providers and other entities in Colorado, likely focusing on agricultural producers and related organizations.
+Confirm the full requirements in the official notice before applying.